JereKuusela/valheim-expand_world_data/docs/locations.md

   - B, 1000
 ```

-Original system is two way and implicitly includes the location itself in the group.
+Original system is effectively two way and implicitly includes the location itself in the group.
 This means the location will always affect itself.

 - group: Group name for `minDistanceFromSimilar`.
 - minDistanceFromSimilar (default: `0` meters): Required minimum distance between the same location, or locations in the `group` if given.